 Strengths and weaknesses of the players

 While competing for the same market, both players bring along their distinctive strengths and weaknesses.
 Let us first consider the access and processing of data:

-By 2025, 463 exabytes (EB) of data will be created every day (link) and most of it can somehow help us to understand how the human body works and how human behavior influences health.
-Currently only Big-Tech has the technical capabilities to handle this huge amount of data.
-More than anything else, the access to and handling of extensive health data from the consumer market is a big advantage of Big-Tech.
+By 2025, 463 exabytes (EB) of data will be created every day (link) and most of it can somehow help us to understand how the human body works and how human behaviour influences health.
+Currently only Big Tech has the technical capabilities to handle this huge amount of data.
+More than anything else, the access to and handling of extensive health data from the consumer market is a big advantage of Big Tech.
 However, looking closer at the data collected, it often cannot meet the quality requirements for medical use.
 Big Pharma is conducting thousands of clinical trials were the data has a very good quality.
-Thus, with quality over quantity, Big-Pharma is again ahead of Big Tech.
+Thus, with quality over quantity, Big Pharma is again ahead of Big Tech.

 Another point to consider are the general conditions of the health market.
 The strong regulations of the health industry certainly represent a big hurdle for Big Tech when entering this field.
 Since human lives are endangered, legislation has introduced strong gates for new products.
 The safety and effectiveness of new products must be proven by the manufacturer before they can enter the market.
 Big Tech is not used to formal safety arguments and to handling complex regulatory requirements.